VoteRiders Partner Organizations

-- Providing voter ID experts to answer questions and provide assistance in securing ID to vote via or national toll-free Voter ID Hotline (844-338-8743), VoteRiders.org, or email@example.com.
+- Providing voter ID experts to answer questions and provide assistance in securing ID to vote via our national toll-free Voter ID Helpline (844-338-8743), our website, and firstname.lastname@example.org.

-- Trainings for Voter Advocates, Attorney Voter Advocates and organizations on how to obtain voter ID and required supporting documents.
+- Trainings for organizations and volunteers on how to obtain voter ID and required supporting documents.

-- Working with Attorney Voter Advocates and elected officials’ staff to help voters secure necessary documents.
+- Working with pro bono lawyers (e.g., Association of Pro Bono Counsel) and government officials’ staff to help voters secure necessary documents.

 VoteRiders' other national partner organizations:

 - The American Association of People with Disabilities focuses on increasing the political and economic power of people with disabilities.

 - The Association of Pro Bono Counsel is a mission-driven membership organization of over 180 attorneys and practice group managers who run pro bono practices in over 100 of the world’s largest law firms.

 - BlackPAC supports a policy agenda that defends Black voters' rights, promotes dignity, and fosters economic justice in our communities and across the nation.

 - Black Voters Matter: Effective voting allows a community to determine its own destiny.